decknroll/json2env/README.md

 alpha='["a","b","c"]'
 ```

-JSON isn't very handy for manipulating in the shell, so you can alos
+JSON isn't very handy for manipulating in the shell, so you can also
 use `--array` to output as a shell array:

 ```